rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ## 6. State Management

 ## 7. Dependency Diagram
 To minimize coupling between system components, all dependencies are mediated through interfaces.
-Furthermore, dependencies flow inward, originating from input/output components (e.g., GUI, data sources) and directed towards core domain logic and entities, aligning with principles of [Clean Architecture](#).
+Furthermore, dependencies flow inward, originating from input/output components (e.g., GUI, data sources) and directed towards core business logic and entities, aligning with principles of [Clean Architecture](#).
 When the flow of control necessitates a reversal of this dependency direction, the [Dependency Inversion Principle (DIP)](#) is applied.
 Additionally, to decouple object creation from utilization, the [Abstract Factory](#) pattern is employed.
 The relationships between application components are visualized in the following UML diagram:

 ![Dependency Diagram](../assets/images/dependency-diagram.png)